SanyuktaBhandari/Equivariant-Neural-Networks-and-Their-Applications-to-Advances-in-Audio-DeepFake-Detection/README.md

 If you reference this work, please cite:

 Bhandari, S. (2025).
 Equivariant Neural Networks and Their Applications to Advances in Audio Deepfake Detection.
-MSc Dissertation, St. Xavier's College (Autonomous), Kolkata.
+St. Xavier's College (Autonomous), Kolkata.

 ---